StefekVUT/unet/README.md

 The model is trained for 10 epochs.

-After 10 epochs, calculated accuracy is about 0.97.
+After 10 epochs, calculated accuracy is about FILL LATER

 Loss function for the training is basically just a binary crossentropy